dtbuchholz/tutorial-onchain-reads-chainlink-ethereum/README.md

 Withdraw LINK:
 npx hardhat withdraw --network sepolia

+Prints an account's balance:
+npx hardhat balance --network sepolia
 ```

-# Output
+## Output

+The final `TableState` contract is deployed on Ethereum Sepolia: [here](https://sepolia.etherscan.io/address/0x22352F3c7765D389f2491108942de357f799Ec4F).
+You can read the `data` that was written to the contract from the offchain read.

-The final `TableState` contract will be deployed on Ethereum Sepolia.
-It makes a request to the Tableland testnets gateway for the data at `healthbot_11155111_1`:
+It made a request to the Tableland testnets gateway for the data at `healthbot_11155111_1`:

 - Request URL: https://testnets.tableland.network/api/v1/query?unwrap=true&statement=select%20%2A%20from%20healthbot_11155111_1
 - Request path: `"counter"`